langchain-ai/langserve/README.md

 ## Chat playground

-LangServe also makes a chat-focused playground available at `/my_runnable/chat_playground/`.
+LangServe also supports a chat-focused playground that opt into and use under `/my_runnable/playground/`.
 Unlike the general playground, only certain types of runnables are supported - the runnable's input schema must be a `dict` with a single key, and that key's value must be a list of chat messages.
 The runnable can return either an `AIMessage` or a string.

-Here's an example route:
+To enable it, you must set `playground_type="chat",` when adding your route.
+Here's an example:

 ```python
 # Declare a chain